 - 1. Compost is produced in compliance with an approved standard or specification.
 At present, only the PAS 100 specification is recognised as an approved standard. - 2.
-Compost is produced using only those source-segregated input materials listed in Appendix B of the Protocol and must be destined for appropriate use in one of the market sectors designated by the Protocol. - 3.
-An independent certification body assesses conformance with the Protocol. - 4.
+Compost is produced using only those source-segregated input materials listed in appendix B of the CQP and must be destined for appropriate use. - 3.
+A scheme-appointed independent certification body assesses conformance with the Protocol. - 4.
 Finally, the relevant regulator must approve the certification scheme rules.